Winter Term Internships

 In addition, students are encouraged to create their own internships.
 For more information, go to How to Find an Internship.

-Be sure to visit us and talk with a Career Adviser during drop-in hours (Monday–Friday, 2:00–5:00) in Adirondack House if you would like assistance with this process or would like to talk more about your idea.
+Be sure to visit us and talk with a Career Adviser during drop-in hours (Monday–Friday, 2:00–5:00) in Adirondack House if you would like assistance with this process or to discuss your internship ideas further.

 What is the Porter Hospital internship?

 This internship offers you the opportunity to see what life might look like if you choose a career in medicine.
 You and your assigned physician preceptor will work out a schedule for you to shadow the physician based on the physician’s work schedule and your availability.